ebellocchia/bip_utils/README.md

     # Or with custom parameters
     addr = NeoAddr.EncodeKey(pub_key,
                              ver=b"\x10")
-    # Or with the default parameters from BIP/Substrate:
+    # Or with the default parameters from BIP:
     addr = NeoAddr.EncodeKey(pub_key,
                              **Bip44Neo.AddrParams())